karlvr/consistent.js/README.md

 <script id="h1-title-template" type="text/x-hogan-template">This is a story about {{subject}}</script>
 ```

-### Binding to DOM nodes
+### Binding the scope to the DOM

-In the examples above we’ve specifically targeted the example nodes, this isn’t very realistic in practice.
-When you bind a DOM node to Consistent, all of its child nodes are bound as well.
-You typically bind a container element:
+In the examples above we’ve specifically bound the example nodes by their element name, this isn’t very realistic in practice.
+When you bind a DOM node to Consistent, all of its child nodes are bound as well, so you typically bind a container element:

 ```html
 <div id="container">